Barbie and Balmain want to make toys the next big fashion frontier - ExBulletin

 Barbie and Balmain want to make toys the next big fashion frontier

-It’s the first week of the New Year, but the competition to win the 2022 fashion collaboration game, this ever-growing race to find the most mind-boggling and heart-breaking counterintuitive couple of brands, has already started.
+It’s the first week of the New Year, but the competition to win the 2022 fashion the collaboration game, this ever-growing race to find the most mind-boggling and impressive counterintuitive couple of brands, has already begun.

-First to come out: Balmain, the French haute couture house, and Barbie, the ultimate plastic doll.
+First exit from the door: Balmain, the French haute couture house, and Barbie, the ultimate plastic doll.
 It could mark the official crossing of the next big fashion frontier: the world of toys.
 Although the marriage of Mattel iconography and material iconography is not exactly what you might expect.

-There’s no doll involved: instead, there’s a 50-piece Barbie-inspired collection for adults.
-It is modeled by avatars of various races and will include three NFTs of looks unique to auctioned online, each of which features a doll-sized physical design, extending the reach of Barbies into the digital collectible space.
+There is no doll involved: instead, there is a 50 Barbie inspired collection for adults.
+It is modeled by avatars of various races and will include three non-fungible tokens of unique looks to be auctioned online, each with a doll-sized physical design, extending the reach of the Barbies in the collectible space. digital.

 And above all, the NFT collection and looks are unisex: Barbie clothes that erase the Ken-Barbie division.

-After all, even in the days of the first female vice president, when Barbie and all the archaic female stereotypes she can represent seem out of place, the collection is disarming.
+After all, even in the days of the first female vice president, when Barbie and all the archaic female stereotypes it may seem like out of place, the collection is disarmingly attractive.
 It was designed with a touch of irony filtered through rose-colored glasses and the giant smile of a boy who once thought he wasn’t meant to play with dolls and now has carte blanche to reimagine the most popular in the world. world.

-Having Barbie in my Balmain army, making a collection inspired by her where there is no boy’s or girl’s clothes, that’s my little revenge, said Olivier Rousteing, Balmain’s creative director.
+Having Barbie in my Balmain army, making a collection inspired by her where there is no boy’s or girl’s clothes is my little revenge, said Olivier Rousteing, creative director of Balmain.
 I think Barbie represents a happy dream world.
 There is nothing wrong with dreaming.
 But let’s push the dream and not the dream of the 50s or 60s, but 2022.
 For me, it is much more than a simple commercial project.
 It’s very emotional.

-He was talking, he said, from his personal experience when I was a kid, I played with Barbies, and I felt a certain rejection for it, which was why he was. interested in taking her relationship with Mattel beyond the doll dress-up phase.
+He was talking, he said, from his personal experience as a kid I played with Barbies and felt a certain rejection for it which was why he was interested to take his relationship with Mattel beyond the doll dressing phase.

-Mr. Rousteing previously researched the Claudia Schiffer Barbie and, in 2021, invited a Barbie and Ken CGI to the Balmain digital fashion show.
-And he’s one of a long list of designers who’ve made clothes for the doll, including Jean-Paul Gaultier, Michael Kors, Donatella Versace, Diane von Furstenberg, and Karl Lagerfeld.
+Rousteing has previously done looks for Barbie Claudia Schiffer, and in 2021 invited a computer-generated Barbie and Ken to the Balmain digital fashion show.
+And he’s part of a long list of designers who have made clothes for the doll, including Jean-Paul Gaultier, Michael Kors, Donatella.
+Versace, Diane von Furstenberg and Karl Lagerfeld.

-In 2009, for her 50th birthday, there was a special Barbie fashion show at New York Fashion Week, and in 2019, Barbie received the Council of Fashion Designers of America Board of Directors Tribute, an award previously given to Michelle Obama and Cecile Richards of Planned Parenthood.
+In 2009, for her 50th birthday, there was a special Barbie parade in New York Fashion Week, and in 2019, Barbie received the Council of Fashion Designers of America’s Board Tribute, an award previously given to Michelle Obama and Cecile Richards of Planned Parenthood.

-But this collection takes its influence and the concept of inclusiveness to an even wider level.
+But this collection takes its influence, and the concept of inclusiveness, at an even broader level.

 As to why Mattel was interested, well, according to Richard Dickson, president and COO of Mattel, the company believes toys have the potential to be a credible fashion accessory, as do bags and perfume. .

 The prices of the Barbie x Balmain collection are higher than that.
-They range from $ 295 for a t-shirt to $ 42,495 for a signature dress, which is a lot more than usual Barbie prices, but less than the classic Balmain, where a basic logo t-shirt sells for 495. $.
-(No one knows how much NFTs will cost in today’s digital collectibles gold rush climate; the auction is Jan.
-11-14.)
-The Chanel bag can start with a bottle of Chanel n ° 5, those who dream of a Balmain dress can start with a Barbie x Balmain accessory.
+They range from $ 295 for a t-shirt to $ 42,494 for a signature dress, which is a lot more than regular Barbie prices but less than the classic Balmain, for which a basic logo t-shirt costs $ 495.
+(No one knows how much NFTs will go into in today’s digital collectibles gold rush climate; the auction is Tuesday through Jan.
+14.)
+The point, Dickson said, is that, just like those who can aspire to a Chanel bag can start with a bottle of Chanel n ° 5, those who dream of a Balmain dress can start with a Barbie x Balmain accessory.

 People are looking for optimism and joy, especially now that life is very heavy, he said.
 Toys are that by definition.
 That the same definition can apply to fashion is one of the points of convergence.